paulfab/paultohtml/README.md

 # paultohtml
 Let's say you have an html page in one language, and you want to offer this page in another language.
-You have serveral possibilites but the two more common are :
+You have several possibilities but two common ones are :
 1) I create two html files, one for each language
 2) I use gettext and I create a po files to store my translations